Heart Health Recommendations

 Utilize portion-controlled treats such as single-serve desserts, chips, or cookies rather than large bags, containers, or packages.

 Being overweight increases the risk of heart disease.
-Ask the provider what is considered a healthy weight based on height and age.
+A healthcare provider can help identify a healthy weight goal based on height, age, and medical history.

 Create a weight chart and put it in an easily accessible and visible place, preferably next to the scale - although the refrigerator is also popular.